szhu/github-prune/README.md

 This tool will delete all local branches:

 - whose latest commit has been pushed to a PR, and
-- whose Latest commit doesn't exist in a remote branch.
+- whose latest commit doesn't exist in a remote branch.

 This ensures that the remaining branches reflect either unpushed work, or branches in progress.